NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 {\$\_.CreationTime -le (get-date).AddDays(-3)} |
                 remove-item***

-        2.  []{#In_the .anchor}In the scenario of question 1, what
-            command security should the script run as?
+        2. In the scenario of question 1, what command security should the script run as?

             a.  ***Local Service***